Working with Video Data¶

 $ sudo make install

 by default.
-As a result, you must add this directory to you LD_LIBRARY_PATH
+As a result, you must add this directory to you LD_LIBRARY_PATH.
+This can

 $ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib/